Gabriel0038/Bash_Scripting_Doc/User_Existence_Checker.md

 ## Details

-- Stores the username passed as a command-line argument.
+- Stores the username passed as a command-line argument
-- Uses `grep` to search `/etc/passwd`.
+- Uses `grep` to search `/etc/passwd`
 - Uses an `if-then-else` statement
-- Returns `0` if the user exists, `1` otherwise.
+- Returns `0` if the user exists, `1` otherwise

 ## Results: